Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Conclusions and Outlook

 \subsection{Topics for further research}

 As we mentioned above, the capture process should either avoid remelting Charon or circularise its orbit before (re)freezing the interior.
 Otherwise, the large stresses from ocean freezing would have generated fractures with orientations guided by the diurnal tidal stress, a pattern not seen on Charon's surface \citep{Rhoden}.
 While within our scenario the rate of tidal dissipation is two orders of magnitude lower than in the outward-migration case, it is still intense.
-On the other hand, it lasts for a period shorter than 1 Gyr.
-So the question of Pluto's and Charon's thermal evolution depends on a variety of factors, and needs to be addressed separately.
+On the other hand, it lasts for a period shorter than \unit[10]{Myr}.
+The question of Pluto's and Charon's thermal evolution depends on a variety of factors, like the thermophysical properties of the ice or the distribution of tidal heating and possible partial melting, and needs to be addressed separately.

+We also note that in this work we only study the tidal evolution of the Pluto-Charon binary in a coplanar configuration, without assuming the evolution of Charon's obliquity and inclination with respect to a reference plane.
+This is certainly a simplification and the full evolution might reveal additional dynamical effects.
+Likewise, we start the numerical calculations in an initial state where Charon has already attained a Pluto-bound orbit.
+It remains to be explored under what conditions the hypothetical dissociation of a binary asteroid \citep{Agnor, Williams_and_Zugger} produces a Charon-like moon orbiting Pluto and whether this process alone may lead to any considerable dissipation that would affect the interior structures of the bodies.

 One more topic for study could be the fracturing of Charon by tidally driven stresses whose magnitude is maximal at large eccentricities.
 As was mentioned in Section \ref{Introduction}, with reference to \citet{Rhoden}, one might expect to observe on an outward-migrated Charon a picture of oriented fractures similar to the pattern existing on Europa, Enceladus and other large icy moons.
 No such picture, however, was found on Charon in {\it Ibid.} It therefore may be worth extending these authors' research to a Charon approaching the present orbit from outside.
 In this case, the eccentricity was assuming higher values during the period of largest, not closest separation between the partners, the resulting tidal stresses therefore being weaker by an order or two of magnitude because the perturbing tidal potential scales as $a^{-3}$.
 We therefore would expect no appreciable tidal fracturing of a captured Charon.
 Still, a dedicated study in the spirit of {\it Ibid.} is required to establish a final verdict on this.